John E. Pytte

 Bankruptcy provides petitioners protection from their creditors.
 All collection efforts must cease.
 This means lawsuits, garnishments, phone calls and more will stop.
 It provides a fresh financial start.
 When a Chapter 7 bankruptcy is granted, the monthly crushing debt is eliminated.
 It is now possible to work on having financial savings.
 A Chapter 13 bankruptcy may enable a person to keep their real estate, vehicles and more at a reduced rate.
 It prevents foreclosures as well as vehicle repossession.

 Disadvantages of Bankruptcy

 Having debts restructured or eliminated as a result of a bankruptcy will have a negative impact on a credit rating.
-It will decrease a credit score.
-Any form of bankruptcy can stay on a credit report up to ten years.
+It will decrease the credit score.
+Any form of bankruptcy can stay on a credit report for up to ten years.
 This could make it difficult to obtain any type of loan in the future.
 Most loans made available after bankruptcy are usually offered at a high-interest rate.